zhiluntan/algotrading/README.md

 # Algorithmic Trading Projects
 Contact: zhilun296@gmail.com

 Hello and welcome to my repository!
-I apologize if any of the presentation/nomenclature of variables/documentation etc is not proper as I am self taught and still new to this, however, I sincerely hope that this will suffice as proof that I have gotten my feet wet with algorithmic trading and that I am willing to learn.
+I apologize if any of the presentation/nomenclature/documentation etc is not proper as I am self taught and still new to this, however, I sincerely hope that this will suffice as proof that I have gotten my feet wet with algorithmic trading and that I am willing to learn.

 Please let me know if you have any questions.
 Any guidance or feedback would be truly appreciated.
 Thank you so much!